 In addition, Dimitris advises clients on various regulatory and commercial aspects of the electricity, hydrocarbons, and renewable energy markets in Cyprus.

 Dimitris’ corporate and commercial litigation practice involves high–value, complex, multijurisdictional corporate and commercial disputes, fraud cases, shareholders disputes, and applications for the issuance of interlocutory relief – such as freezing and disclosure injunctions – before the Cypriot Courts.
-He is also regularly involved in civil claims for breach of contract, debt recovery, libel and many more.
+He is also regularly involved in applications for the recognition and enforcement of foreign arbitral awards in Cyprus, as well as, civil claims for breach of contract, debt recovery, libel and many more.

 Recently, he has represented the holding company of a large group of entities operating in the real estate and energy industries in Ukraine, in a USD 16 million fraud claim filed against it, whereas he is also part of the team which launched one of the largest class actions ever brought before the Cypriot Courts requesting damages for fraud on behalf of 498 Plaintiffs.
 In this context, he has managed to issue interim freezing and disclosure orders against the Defendants, as well as, a final judgment against the main tortfeasors.